What is chlamydia?

 You should have a chlamydia test if:

-• you have had unprotected sex with a new partner
+- you have had unprotected sex with a new sexual partner (i.e. sex without a condom or dam)

-• you have signs or symptoms of genital infection
+- you have any symptoms of genital infection

-Remember, most people with chlamydia do not know they are infected.
+Remember, most people with chlamydia don’t know they have infection.
 You can ask your doctor about a chlamydia test even if you are seeing them for something else.
 A chlamydia test can also be done as part of a cervical screening test.

 How is chlamydia tested?